enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-ii.md

 You can test it by **running the** `lua` **command in your terminal or command prompt**.
 If Lua is installed correctly, you should see the **Lua prompt (>) appear**.

-You can then enter Lua code and see it executed.
+You can then enter Lua code and see it execute.

 > To open a command prompt, press the Windows search option (or the Launchpad Icon for Mac) and search for terminal.